Yevheeniiaa/Pharmacy/README.md

     - About pills
     - About pharmacy
     - About provider
-    - What pills are in whicharmacies
+    - What pills are in which pharmacies
     - In what pharmacies explored pills are
     - Who has what kind of pills
     - Who has definite pills with definite size, and how many it does.
 Define the most cost effective cooperation